hoylen/dart-mutex/README.md

 ## Read-write mutex

-A read-write mutex allow multiple reads locks to be acquired at the same time, but all at most one write lock can be acquired at the same time.
+A read-write mutex allows multiple _reads locks_ to be exist simultaneously, but at most only one _write lock_ can exist at any one time.
+A _write lock_ and any _read locks_ cannot both exist together at the same time.

+If there is one or more _read locks_, attempts to acquire a _write lock_ will be blocked until all the _read locks_ have been released.
+But attempts to acquire more _read locks_ will not be blocked.
+If there is a _write lock_, attempts to acquire any lock (read or write) will be blocked until that _write lock_ is released.

+A read-write mutex can also be describeed as a single-writer mutex, multiple-reader mutex, or a reentrant lock.

     import 'package:mutex/mutex.dart';

-    m = new MutexReadWrite();
+    m = MutexReadWrite();

  Acquiring a write lock: